Editor’s Note: This page has been retired and is no longer being updated.

-(CNN) -- Here's a look at what you need to know about Veterans Day, a holiday honoring men and women who have served in the U.S. armed forces.
+Here’s a look at Veterans Day, a holiday honoring men and women who have served in the US armed forces.
+Observed annually in the United States on November 11 – the anniversary of the end of World War I.

-There are 19.6 million veterans in the United States.
+There are approximately 19 million veterans in the United States.

 1919 - President Woodrow Wilson proclaims November 11 as Armistice Day.